 Transfers that are exempt from this limitation are considered less “convenient,” including withdrawals or transfers made in person at the bank, at an ATM, by mail or over the phone.

-Earning interest on your long-term savings is the primary benefit of a savings account.
+Earning interest on your long-term savings is the primary benefit of a high yield savings account.
 They also help you better manage your money, and provide security for your cash stash.

 When paired with a checking account, a savings account lets you segregate money for day-to-day spending from money you need to save for the long term.
 Keep the money required for everyday needs in your checking account, and leave the rest untouched in your savings account.
 If you already have a checking account, opening a savings account can serve as a backup to prevent overdrafts.